-How much of the things Fletcher spouts about jazz, the ways he thinks it should be performed and the story of Charlie Parker's rise to greatness is really bullshit?
+You know the things Fletcher says about jazz and the ways he thinks it should be performed?
+And how about that story he likes to tell about Charlie Parker's rise to greatness?
+How much of all those things is really bullshit?
 Is fabricating lies about music a huge part of Fletcher's brand of sadism as well?
 (Speaking of deception about music, you know that jazz standard Andrew identifies as "Jackie Hill, 1932" to impress his girlfriend Nicole when they hear old jazz during their pizzeria date?
 If you tried to Google "Jackie Hill 1932" after watching Whiplash, that standard was actually a fake tune created for the scene by Justin Hurwitz, Whiplash's clever and skilled primary composer, whose vibrant Whiplash "Overture" theme, which Hurwitz calls "fast, complicated and dense," is now in rotation on AFOS.)
 Chazelle also leaves it up to the audience to marinate on Fletcher's opinions on jazz, but in the movie's only misstep, it doesn't let the audience in on what black jazz musicians, particularly Andrew's black bandmates, really think of this self-aggrandizing white bandleader, a guest in their house.
 I would have loved to have seen a couple of those musicians share a laugh about how Fletcher fails to intimidate them and they don't buy his bullshit, much like how several black artists or writers find Iggy Azalea's music to be bullshit.
-Simmons hasn't been this intimidating since the first few times he made his mark on screen, as a racist church bomber during a guest shot in the first Law & Order/Homicide: Life on the Street crossover event, a corrupt NYPD sergeant in a New York Undercover episode that aired only a month after his Homicide guest shot and then much more famously, neo-Nazi leader Schillinger on Oz a year after those villainous guest shots.
+Simmons hasn't been this intimidating since the first few times he made his mark on screen: 1) as a racist church bomber during a guest shot in the first Law & Order/Homicide: Life on the Street crossover event, 2) as a corrupt NYPD sergeant in a New York Undercover episode that aired only a month after his Homicide guest shot and 3) as neo-Nazi leader Schillinger on Oz a year after those villainous guest shots.
 What about his portrayal of J. Jonah Jameson in the Spider-Man movies?
 Wasn't he intimidating there?
 That's a Disney version of intimidating, pal.

 And what would be the Disney version of Whiplash?
 It would probably end with Fletcher and Andrew reaching some sort of understanding after their falling-out--Fletcher apologizes for being a dick, instead of justifying his dickishness like he does in Chazelle's movie when he lambasts the rest of present-day jazz for becoming subpar--and then they team up to give a perfect big blowout of a jazz concert that all the jazz critics in the audience will be writing and tweeting about.
 Or it would probably end with Andrew walking away from music forever and deciding that living a normal life is better than turning into another Fletcher because his miserable time at the conservatory made him realize that he doesn't need affirmation from Fletcher and that this asshole of a teacher is an egomaniac who, to borrow the late Sir Peter Ustinov's favorite description of his difficult-to-please Spartacus co-star Charles Laughton, hangs around waiting to be offended.
 But Chazelle's movie doesn't end either way because it isn't a simplistic bad-teacher story about the student who's right and the teacher who realizes he was wrong.
 Andrew is just as culpable for his own bloody-fingered suffering and misery as Fletcher is.
 The only likable thing about Andrew is his taste in heist movies (he's seen going to a repertory theater screening of the classic 1954 French heist flick Rififi).